seungecon/seungecon.github.io/_pages/research.md

 **Risky Growth with Short-Term Debt (joint with Artur Doshchyn)**

-  *In progress, 2023* Slides available on request
+  *In progress, 2023* Preliminary slides available on request

 **A Higher-Order Forward Guidance (joint with Marc Dordal i Carreras)**